DHTMLX/docs-diagram/docs/api/diagram/exportstyles_property.md

 @descr:

-By default, all css styles included to the page are sent to the export service when exporting a dhtmlxDiagram.
+By default, all css styles included to the page are sent to the export service when exporting a DHTMLX Diagram.
 As a result, the size of the request increases that can cause the request to fail.

 To avoid this problem, you can reduce the size of the exported data.
 For example, setting the **exportStyles** property to *false* will prevent all styles from being sent to the export service: